Chapter 8

 the (lth) element, while denotes the surface of the (lth) element

-by expressing the volume or surface integral in terms of the dimensionless
+element are calculated by expressing the volume or surface integral in terms of

-and then evaluating the integrals numerically, using a quadrature formula of
+evaluating the integrals numerically, using a quadrature formula of the form

 Here, are a set of integration weights (just numbers), and are a set of coordinates that are selected to